cosmos/ibc/spec/app/ics-100-atomic-swap/README.md

 Any user on a different chain with the correct token denomination can accept the offer by taking the order.
 The taker sends the desired amount of tokens to the chain's escrow account.

-The escrow account on each respective chain transfers the corresponding token amounts to each user's receiving address, without requiring the usual ibc transfer.
+The escrow account on each respective chain transfers the corresponding token amounts to each user's local receiving address, without requiring the usual ibc transfer.

 ### Data Structures